The Lands

 Marching Drum

-This percussion instrument grants as many as ten allies of the player (who must be proficient in that instrument) a +1 to Initiative rolls if they are entering into a fray for which surprise is never a consideration.
+This percussion instrument grants as many as twelve allies of the player (who must be skilled in that instrument) +1 to attack and damage rolls if they are entering into a fray for which surprise is never a consideration.
+The effect lasts for as long as the instrument is played.
+Furthermore, once per battle the player can hit the drum as hard as they can, resulting in a shockwave that will throw up to twenty four opponents to the ground, resulting in 1d2 damage each and the loss of activity in the following round.

 Magical Oddments

-This is an assortment of queer items that do all manner of supernatural things.
+This is an assortment of peculiar items that do all manner of supernatural things.

 Elemental Flask